 IT takes no crystal gazer to know that former U. S. Senator W. Warren Barbour hopes to get the Republican senatorial nomination without opposition.. .So far no opposition has bloomed, but efforts are being made to get Robert Johnson, New Brunswick manufacturer who backed Glee, into the primary battle ...Unless the feeling against John Milton subsides, the Democrats will be hard put to find a suitable candidate for the job, unless they figure anybody can beat Barbour...

-county solicitor (Vincent Gallaher), the coalition Republicans will name Cooper Brown, of
+solicitor (Vincent Gallaher), the coalition Republicans will name

-Samuel P. Orlando stands an excellent chance of not being reappointed.
+stands an excellent chance of not being reappointed.
+His successor, at

 Henry Aitken, No. 1 coal wagon chaser, tried to get Commissioner von Nieda on the bridge commission until Hoffman slipped Baird in...Has the Baird boom gone boom?...That suburban handbill publisher printed that the next time Surrogate Hanna runs for public office it'll be city commissioner instead of a county post because he is weak in the suburbs...
 The last time Frank Hanna ran, it was for State committee, and he ran ahead of his running mate in every county municipality.